Chapter 14 : The One Where Pippa And Damien Talk

 Albus threw himself into the opposite corner of the sofa and I opened my eyes with a jolt as I had been expecting no one.
 I hadn’t even realized he was anywhere near.
 “That was a lovely chat wasn’t it?”
 He smirked.
 He had been listening.
 I should have known really.
 The boy’s power is in his knowledge of everything that goes on.

-.”
+“Oh crap.
+It’s you.”
 I spat.
 “Why is it always you?
 If I had a choice between you and Voldemort, I’d pick him every time.”
 I glared at him before looking away.
 I was hoping that if I paid no attention to him, he would leave me alone because that’s what I wanted more than anything.
 I just needed to be alone.
 I only wanted to be tormented by my own thoughts; I didn’t want to be tormented by Albus.

 Albus made himself comfortable.